-The theoretical problem that Gilboa and Schmeidler (1989) successfully addressed was to provide a behavioral underpinning of this criterion, as Schmeidler (1989) did for the Choquet Expected Utility criterion.
+The theoretical problem that Gilboa and Schmeidler (1989) successfully addressed was to provide a behavioral underpinning of their MEU criterion, as Schmeidler (1989) did for the Choquet Expected Utility criterion.
 This brings us to a key methodological contribution of David.
-His 1989 piece invokes a version of the Anscombe and Aumann (1963) setting developed by Fishburn, in his 1970 classic utility theory book.
-Savage's derivation did not make any structural assumption on the consequence space X but, for technical reasons inherent to the numerical representation of subjective probabilities, had to impose a divisibility requirement on the state space that, for example, required it to be infinite.
-In contrast, Anscombe and Aumann (1963) added a lottery structure to the consequence space and, with this, were able to axiomatize a SEU criterion with a finite state space.
-In the hands of David, this setting became a powerful functional-analytic setting, with ΔX just assumed to be a convex subset of a vector space, an assumption that renders also the space $\mathcal{F} = (\Delta X)^S$ of acts a convex subset of a function space.
+His 1989 piece invokes the version of the Anscombe and Aumann (1963) setting developed by Fishburn, in his 1970 classic utility theory book.
+In the hands of David, this setting became a powerful functionalanalytic setting, with $\Delta(X)$ just assumed to be a convex subset of a vector space, an assumption that renders also the space $\mathcal{F} = \Delta(X)^S$ of acts a convex subset of a function space.
 In this abstract Anscombe-Aumann setup, representation theorems could then build upon linear and nonlinear Riesz-like theorems, as one can learn from the classic linear analysis opus of Nelson Dunford and Jacob Schwartz of 1957 (a favorite of David, who had a first-rate mathematical knowledge) and from subsequent nonlinear analyses, as developed for instance in Convex Analysis since the 1960s.
+In this regard, the functional-analytic way in which David framed, on p.
+577 of his 1989 piece, the von Neumann-Morgenstern Representation Theorem was most revealing.

 This methodological innovation made possible a systematic investigation of decision making under uncertainty.
 After Savage's one, David caused a second big bang in the field, even more fruitful at a theoretical level.
 A number of axiomatic analyses for different decision criteria under uncertainty were (and are) developed within this functional-analytic framework, which is so germane to this topic.
 Indeed, uncertainty adds, by its nature, a functional dimension to the decision problem as it deals with maps f from states into consequences.
 Savage's most brilliant measure-theoretic approach was not so easily extended beyond its original domain and this was a main reason why so little happened in the field for decades after his 1954 masterpiece.
-David's functional-analytic approach, instead, paved the way to the development of modern decision theory under uncertainty.
-In this regard, the functional-analytic way in which he framed, on p.
-577 of his 1989 piece, the von Neumann-Morgenstern Representation Theorem was most revealing.
+David's functional-analytic approach, instead, paved the way to the development of modern decision theory under uncertainty, one the few areas of economic theory that, in the past twenty years or so, has been able to go beyond the theory borders.